Skip to content

 Advanced13 minutes

-Compare perpetual futures with traditional quarterly futures contracts.
-Understand expiration, settlement, funding rates, and which type of futures contract suits your trading strategy.
+Compare perpetual futures with traditional quarterly futures.
+Understand expiration, settlement, funding rates, and which contract suits your strategy.

 Perps hold over 90% of crypto derivatives volume.
 But dated futures still matter for basis trades, hedging, and big-fund use.
 The gap is not just expiry.
 It changes cost, risk, and best use cases.
 Traders who know when to use each have a real edge.